AIXBT Docs

 Reinforcement

 A signal created days ago can still be relevant if it continues to receive reinforcements.
 This indicates the event remains part of active discussion.
 The Indigo agent factors in reinforcement activity when assessing what matters now, so older signals that are still being talked about surface alongside recent ones.
-This information is also exposed on the API.

 Empty Signals Tab